SalvationDevelopment/Salvation-Development-Charter/roadmap/Valkyra.md

 * Manual Hand Shuffle button.
 (I won't even bother if this isn't implented, seriously)

-* AI function - Preferbly a more intelligent one than Percy's
+* AI function - Preferbly a more intelligent one than Percy's (with a button for it!)

 * Specatators being able to join on-going Duels